-Our users, Deaf and hard of hearing, do heavily rely on visual senses.
-That’s why, they have another experience in watching TV than hearing people.
-Because watching TV is an audio-visual experience.
+Our users, deaf and hard of hearing, use their visual senses much more than hearing people do.
+That’s why, they have a different experience of watching TV.
+This is because usually watching TV is an audio-visual experience.
 Hence, the audio stream has to be provided via some visual output.
-This output should of course be natural to the deaf.
-However, what is often unknown is that written/spoken language as in subtitles is not their mother tongue, but rather sign language.
+This output should of course be as accessible as possible to a deaf person.
+However, what is often unknown is that the written/spoken language is not their mother tongue, but rather sign language.
 That’s why subtitles are not sufficient in providing an equal TV and media experience for the Deaf Community.
-In the project, we, therefore, want to develop a technology which enables a greater widespread use of sign language for tv shows such as weather forecast.
+In the project, we, therefore, want to develop a technology which enables a greater widespread use of sign language for TV shows such as the weather forecast.

-In the process, we are following the user-centered design approach which means that users are involved in each step of the development, from requirements assessment to the evaluation of the technology.
+In the process, we followed a user-centered design approach which means that users are involved in each step of the development, from requirements assessment to the evaluation of the technology.
 Users are involved using different methods such as interviews, workshops, and online questionnaires.
 This is called ‘multi method approach’.
-What is also important is that we not only involve the users but possible stakeholders such as broadcasters etc so synergies can be exploited immediately.
+What is also important is that we not only involve the users but also include possible stakeholders such as broadcasters etc so synergies can be exploited immediately.

-- You mention ‘multi method approach’ and user-centered design.
-Why you chose these methods within this project what are the benefits, academic conditions to do these?
+- You mentioned ‘multi method approach’ and user-centered design.
+Why did you choose these methods for this project?
+What are the benefits and academic conditions to use these?

-Multi method approach helps us to collect data from different theoretical angles which in turn provides us with different insights in terms of quantitative and qualitative data.
-Additionally we can cross check converging and diverging requirements stemming from different user samples with different characteristics such as age, affinity for technology, preferences in media technology usage and social media usage.
-There is no alternative to user-centered design approach if a technical solution is to be accepted by the users.
-We at HFC follow this approach regularly 😊.
+The multi method approach helps us to collect data from different theoretical angles which in turn provides us with different insights in terms of quantitative and qualitative data.
+Additionally, we can cross check converging and diverging requirements stemming from different user samples with different characteristics such as age, affinity for technology, preferences in media technology usage and social media usage.
+There is no alternative to a user-centered design approach if a technical solution is to be accepted by the users.
+We at HFC follow this approach regularly. 😊.

-- One of the topics researched was the media usage, can you give us the main outcomes, which media is mostly used by the deaf community.
+- One of the topics researched was the media usage.
+Can you give us the main outcomes?
+Which medium is mostly used by the Deaf Community?

-It’s no surprise that smart phone is actually used most by everyone in this world, including the deaf community.
-As younger people are digital natives, they obviously use smartphones much more often as compared to older age groups.
+It’s no surprise that the smart phone is actually used by almost everyone in this world, including the Deaf Community.
+As younger people are usually digital natives, they obviously use smartphones much more often as compared to older age groups.

-One remarkable finding is that deaf people prefer to receive informative content such as news etc in their mother tongue but not affective content with visual action such as movies.
-An easy explanation for this is visual attention allocation.
+One remarkable finding is that deaf people prefer to receive informative content such as news, etc. in their mother tongue but not affective content with visual action such as movies.
+An easy explanation for this is the visual attention allocation.
 A good comparative example is when hearing people watch a movie with foreign language subtitles.
 Multiple visual inputs can be taxing.

-The most important finding is that every possible user has his/her own expectations towards the system depending on his/her own abilities and personnel preferences.
+The most important finding is that every possible user has his/her own expectations towards the system depending on his/her own abilities and personal preferences.

-- Are there some other requirements regarding the virtual human that were researched, what were the outcomes, regarding TV interface, accessibility features.
+- Are there some other requirements regarding the virtual human that were researched?
+What were the outcomes -regarding TV the interface- and other accessibility features?

 These are questions we are addressing in an online questionnaire just about being launched.
 In the questionnaire we vary different components of a TV screen with a signer, such as how big the signer is, or whether it has a background frame.
-The questionnaire will be sent to users in different countries.
-E.g. in Flanders, Belgium and Switzerland, we cooperate with the ???? (name of the two deaf associations) , who we will contact.
+The questionnaire will be sent to users in different regions.
+E.g. in Flanders, Belgium and Switzerland.

-- Is there a lot of research done regarding these topics, this is unique in the world?
+- Is there a lot of research done regarding these topics or is this unique in the world?